teilWERK/ewindow.org/index.md

 Each&nbsp; e-window is open all day long from one space to another one.
 If there&nbsp; are two persons close to the two windows, they can talk and interact.

-E-windows&nbsp; are based on low-cost technologies (Raspberry Pie, a flat monitor, a&nbsp; webcam, Linux and a few other electronics) and are intended to be just&nbsp; e-windows: they don’t have keyboard, mouse, browser, and other programs&nbsp; installed.
+E-windows&nbsp; are based on low-cost technologies (Raspberry Pi, a flat monitor, a&nbsp; webcam, Linux and a few other electronics) and are intended to be just&nbsp; e-windows: they don’t have keyboard, mouse, browser, and other programs&nbsp; installed.

 If people want to meet in front of the window, they act exactly as if they would plan to meet someone at the bar: